G2gg/Python_FileHandling/README.md

 # Python_FileHandling
 This was my first project in my B.Tech.
 CSE to demonstrate the file handling functionality in the Python.
-This is a Healthy Diet Management System.
+This is a Healthy Diet and Exercise Management System.